Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: The method

-Next, we decouple the quadratic density terms in Eq.(\ref{HAMILTONIAN_2}) using the Hubbard-Stratonovich transformation \cite{Negele} by introducing the new variables $V({\bf{r}}\tau)$ and ${\cal{ \varrho}}({\bf{r}}\tau)$ conjugated to the density terms $n({\bf{r}}\tau)$ and $\tilde{n}({\bf{r}}\tau)$ respectively.
-For the quadratic term proportional to $n^{2}({\bf{r}}\tau)$ in the exponential of the partition function in Eq.(\ref{INITIAL_PARTITION_FUNCTION}) we have
+Next, we decouple quadratic density terms in Eq.(\ref{Equation_4}) using the Hubbard-Stratonovich (HS) transformation \cite{Negele} and by introducing the new variables $V({\bf{r}}\tau)$ and ${\cal{ \varrho}}({\bf{r}}\tau)$ conjugated to the density terms $n({\bf{r}}\tau)$ and $\tilde{n}({\bf{r}}\tau)$ respectively.
+For the quadratic term proportional to $n^{2}({\bf{r}}\tau)$, in the exponential of the partition function in Eq.(\ref{Equation_5}), we have